nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-30-year_of_the_fox.md

 chmod +x /tmp/poweroff
 ```

-Next, we add /tmp to our path:
+Next, we add /tmp to our PATH:

 ```
 export PATH=/tmp:$PATH